Code-Institute-Submissions/Landfish744-Milestone_project_3/README.md

 ## Bugs I encountered

-- There was mainly I problem I ran into during my building of this game.
+- There was mainly one problem I ran into during my building of this game.
 - It was the quitting aspect of the game.
 - One of the builds the game gave an error message.
 - I restructered the code and this has now been fixed.